Fact sheet: Changes to assessments and allocations, and flexible funding

 Main changes

-- People will get more choice and control in their use of flexible funding.
+• You will get more choice and control in how you use your flexible funding.

-- People who get flexible funding will be provided with a budget for them to manage within.
+• If you get flexible funding, you will be given a budget to manage within.

-- People will get guidance to help manage their budget.
-This will make flexible funding easier to use.
+• You will get guidance to help manage your budget.

 Assessment and allocation changes

-All NASCs around the country will start doing their assessments the same way.
-This is to support a fairer and more consistent approach.
+All NASCs and participating EGL sites will use the same assessment tool.
+This will ensure a fairer and more consistent approach.

-In the consultation we got feedback that the assessment can be stressful and confusing.
-People will get better information on the process and what they should expect.
+Feedback from the consultation was that assessments can be stressful and confusing.
+So, you will get better information on the process and what you should expect.

 Family, whānau and carers often play a critically important role in the support of disabled people.